-6.5.1 - Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes by constantly reviewing the teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals

-• We follow a rigorous process for revising curricula, develop new curricula, and instituting new programmes.
-This involves, planning, scrutiny, discussion at various level, followed by revision, rescrutiny, approval, and implementation.

-• We have a robust mechanism to gather teaching and learning feedback.

-• We have a robust continuous assessment mechanism.

-• The Department Curriculum Committees oversee the assessment and teaching/learning performance at the department level.
+- 6.5.1 Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes by constantly reviewing the teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals - We follow a rigorous process for revising curricula, develop new curricula, and instituting new programmes.
+This involves, planning, scrutiny, discussion at various level, followed by revision, rescrutiny, approval, and implementation. - We have a robust mechanism to gather teaching and learning feedback. - We have a robust continuous assessment mechanism. - The Department Curriculum Committees oversee the assessment and teaching/learning performance at the department level.
 The Senate Curriculum Committee calibrates across departments and ensures quality across the institute.
-The Senate Committee on Research Conferment evaluates at research performance assessments.

-• We have workshops where our students are exposed to the best research methods, teaching methods, and soft skill acquisition techniques.
+The Senate Committee on Research Conferment evaluates at research performance assessments. - We have workshops where our students are exposed to the best research methods, teaching methods, and soft skill acquisition techniques.

-File Description Documents

-Upload relevant supporting document No File Uploaded

-6.5.2 - Institution has adopted the following for Quality assurance Academic Administrative Audit (AAA) and follow up action taken Confernces, Seminars, Workshops on quality conducted Collaborative quality initiatives with other institution(s) A. Orientation programme on quality issues for teachers and studens Participation in NIRF Any other quality audit recognized by state, national or international agencies (ISO Certification, NBA) .
-Any 5 or all of the above

-File Description Documents

-Upload the data template View File

-Upload relevant supporting documnent

-6.5.3 - Incremental improvements made for the preceding during the year with regard to quality (in case of first cycle) Post accreditation quality initiatives(second and subsequent cycles)

-• IISc moved to online instruction mode this year.
-This was new to many.
-Instructions on how to use the online resources were widely circulated.

-• The IISc Knowledge and E-Learning Network conducted a workshop where instructors shared their innovations and best practices on online teaching, learning, and assessment.

-• Special attention was given to assessment in view of the novel online instruction mode.
-Strategies for assessment were shared with instructors.

-• New online processes were put in place for various assessments (PhD comprehensive or qualification examination, final public oral examination, etc.).

-• Teaching assistant assignment process was refined to ensure high quality assistance in tutorials and technical support.